Learn More

 From parades to Easter Sunrise services, La Mesa has a great tradition of community-wide events and celebrations.
 Re-live the memories.

 Additional donations are welcomed and very appreciated.
 Donations help fund our events and La Mesa history preservation efforts.
-Currently we are seeking a donation of $500 to allow the Center to have 1000 archival images scanned into our collection.
+Currently we are seeking a donation of $500 to allow LMHC to have 1000 archival images scanned into our collection.
 Call us for more information or make a gift now.
 We thank you for your support!

 Rediscover lost, but not forgotten, places and stories from La Mesa’s past such as this warmly remembered movie-theater–opened in 1948 near the corner of La Mesa Blvd and University Avenue.